naoyuki-iot/ROS_TurtleBot3/ROS on TurtleBot3.md

 ```
 After modified,save and exit nano(ctrl+x) and enter the command `$ source ~/.bashrc`

-## 2.TurtleBot3 Setup(preinstalled "Raspbian for TurtleBot3" on Raspberry Pi 3)
+## 2.TurtleBot PC Setup(preinstalled "Raspbian for TurtleBot3" on Raspberry Pi 3)
 Raspbian for TurtleBot3 download link(http://www.robotis.com/service/download.php?no=1738)
 ### 2.1 Install ROS 1 on "Raspbian for TurtleBot3"
 After the installation, you can login with username: `pi` and password: `turtlebot`.
 Next,expand filesystem to use a whole SD card.